wouterfennis/copilot-lab/slides/01-introduction.md

 ---

-# Goals
+## Goals

-- Understand how instruction files guide AI agents to align code with project/company standards
+- Understand how 'context' guide AI agents to align code with project/company standards
 - Learn to leverage Copilot for maintaining code quality
-- Practice writing and refining instruction files
+- Practice writing and refining prompts, instruction files, README files

 ---

-# Agenda
+## Agenda

 1. Introduction to Copilot agent mode
-2. The role of instruction files
+2. What is 'context', why does it matter?
 3. Hands-on labs: applying and customizing instructions
 4. Assignments: improving code quality with Copilot
+5. Securing standards for other teammembers/colleagues

 ---